 This is about a choice.
-How to achieve the result is a slam dunk.
-The question is, do you want to do what is necessary to make things work reliably, predictably, repeatedly, consistently, effectively.
-Again, "Prudence dictates that using financial information in SEC XBRL financial filings should not be a guessing game."
-If using the information is a guessing game, the information will certainly not be reliable.
+How to achieve the appropriate result is known: be explicit, unambiguous, and consistent.
+The question is, do you consciously want to do what is necessary to make things work reliably, predictably, repeatedly, consistently, and effectively?
+Again, Prudence dictates that using financial information in XBRL-based financial filings of public companies should not be a guessing game.
+If using the information is a guessing game, the information will certainly not be reliable or predictable.
+The first step in understanding how to avoid the guessing game is becoming conscious of what makes it necessary for computers to guess.

-There are advantages if automated reuse worked correctly.
+Besides, there are advantages if reliable machine readability and therefore automated reuse worked correctly.
+For example, then machines can help you create the financial report.
 If you want those advantages, certain things need to be done to create order from the disorder.
 Order must be created.
 If you don't create order, disorder is the de facto result.